Slavery in colonial Spanish America: Reinstatement of slavery for Mapuche rebels

-King Philip III inherited a difficult situation in Chile, where the Arauco War raged and the local Mapuche succeeded in razing seven Spanish cities (1598–1604).
+King Philip III inherited a difficult situation in colonial Chile, where the Arauco War raged and the local Mapuche succeeded in razing seven Spanish cities (1598–1604).
 An estimate by Alonso González de Nájera put the toll at 3000 Spanish settlers killed and 500 Spanish women taken into captivity by Mapuche.
-In retaliation the proscription against enslaving Indians captured in war was lifted by Philip in 1608.
-This decree was abused when Spanish settlers in Chiloé Archipelago used it to launch slave raids against groups such as the Chono of northwestern Patagonia who had never been under Spanish rule and never rebelled.
-The Real Audiencia of Santiago opined in the 1650s that slavery of Mapuches was one of the reasons for constant state of war between the Spanish and the Mapuche.
-Slavery for Mapuches "caught in war" was abolished in 1683 after decades of legal attempts by the Spanish Crown to suppress it.
+In retaliation, the proscription against enslaving Indians captured in war was lifted by Philip in 1608.
+Spanish settlers in Chiloé Archipelago abused the decree to launch slave raids against groups such as the Chono people of northwestern Patagonia, who had never been under Spanish rule and never rebelled.
+The Real Audiencia of Santiago said in the 1650s that Mapuche slavery was one of the reasons for the constant state of war between the Spanish and the Mapuche.
+Enslavement of Mapuches "caught in war" was abolished in 1683 after decades of legal attempts by the Spanish Crown to suppress it.

+Indigenous slaves in Spanish Florida

+The new international market for products like tobacco, sugar, and raw materials incentivized the creation of extraction- and plantation-based economies in eastern North America.
+In Spanish Florida, slave labor was initially obtained largely by trading with neighboring tribes, such as the Yamasee.
+This trade in slaves was new: prior to the arrival of Europeans, tribes in eastern North America did not view slaves as commodities that could be bought and sold freely.
+Anthropologist David Graeber suggests that debt and the threat of violence made this sort of transformation of human beings into commodities possible.
+Tribes like the Yamasee raided for slaves in order to pay back the debt they owed to European traders for finished goods.
+This in turn created a demand for guns and ammunition, which further indebted the slave-raiding tribes and created a vicious cycle.
+The export of slaves to European colonies (and the high death rates there) created an unprecedented population drain.
+Slave-raiding also led to constant wars between tribes, and eventually destroyed or threatened to destroy most peoples in the vicinity of the colonies.